DaryaShyroka/russian-to-english-stt/milestone2_ladan.md

 ## Project Progress Report
 rubric={reasoning:5,writing:3}

-We are going to perform Russian Automatic Speech Recognition following by translation to English.
-This takes clean Russian audio from OpenSLR and outputting text that corresponds to the words in the audio, then translating it to audio.
-We are going to explore Fairseq [[1](https://github.com/pytorch/fairseq/blob/master/examples/speech_to_text/docs/covost_example.md)] which is a recent model that can perform both steps (text creation and translation) together.

 Discussion on the feedbacks received for Milestone 1:

 - Why do automatic subtitling systems do poorly for Russian?